dtalla/AD-Enum-Splunk-Detection-Lab/Attacks/detonation-log.md

 5. **Exfiltrate** with real `s5cmd.exe` to a self hosted MinIO endpoint on **10.0.0.134:9000** → Sysmon Event 3.
 84 connections recorded across the window.

-*SPL confirming each stage fired for both accounts, by MITRE tactic — Archive Creation is absent for both, consistent with the documented gap below.*
+*SPL confirming each stage fired for both accounts, by MITRE tactic.
+The Archive Creation is absent for both, consistent with the documented gap below.*
 <img width="1886" height="800" alt="Image" src="https://github.com/user-attachments/assets/5375024d-0239-4d69-b433-ba09184ac63e" />

 ## Note on the archive (zip) step